vedi/knowledge-base/src/documents/unity/grow/Grow_Insights.html.md

 #### Usage

-For example, in order to access a user's pay rank by the `Action` genre use `SoomlaInsights.UserInsights.PayInsights.PayRankByGenre[Genre.Action]`
+For example, in order to access a user's pay rank by the `Action` genre use `GrowInsights.UserInsights.PayInsights.PayRankByGenre[Genre.Action]`

 ### Example